 - 1 cup unsalted butter, cold, cubed

-- Pour the flour/butter mixture into a large bowl.
-Using either your fingers or a spatula, stir in the water, a tablespoon at a time.
+- Using either your fingers or a spatula, stir in the water, a tablespoon at a time.
+I used 6 and 1/2 tablespoons total.
 Stop adding water when the dough begins forming large clumps.
 The dough should be moist and slightly sticky, but not wet, with no big pockets of dry flour remaining.